climatepolicyradar/navigator-scripts/docs/nav-stack-connect.md

 # nav-stack-connect

 This script allows you to connect your local PC to the remote RDS instance.
-This is done by selecting the relevant pulumi stack (hence the name).
+This is done by selecting the relevant pulumi stack (hence the name) and running a bash script to create the connection variables.
-From the `/infra` folder of the `navigator` repo select the stack with, e.g.:
+- Copy the following bash script from the root folder of the `navigator-scripts` repo to the `navigator-infra/backend` repo and subdirectory
+- Select the stack with the following command and run the script to generate the connection context

+Example commands for the staging environment:

 ```
 pulumi stack select staging